 Source: My Mom

-1 large onion, cut in chunks (or more to taste)
+- 1 large onion, cut vertically in chunks

 - My Mom's original recipe just says "salt and lots of pepper."
 I love it!
 I use 2 tsp. of salt and 1 tsp. of black pepper, as noted above.
 Adjust to your taste.